 After receiving my Bachelors Degree with First Class Honours, I was nominated for the publication award, and the art direction award by my university.
 My final major project was then shortlisted to the final 12 in the UK for the 2020 Publication Graduate Fashion Week Award.

-For my final project I developed branding and identity for FLUSSO, designed a 176 page publication and an A2 poster, wrote a 7000 word strategic document and 200 pages of conceptual research.
+Alongside the 176 page publication, I developed branding and identity for FLUSSO and designed promotional material including posters and stickers.
+I also wrote a 7000 word strategic document and 200 pages of conceptual research.
 Alongside this I directed, styled and shot my own photographic content, designed the layout and graphics of the publication, and directed and shot a short promotional fashion film.

 The following is an editorial shoot I directed, styled and photographed with Rebecca from TTM Management.
-This shoot was titled 'Little Bird' and is an exploration of teenage angst and the romanticism of life, specifically in early womanhood.
-I was inspired by the movie 'Ladybird' and how the film explores the turbulence and coming-of-age of a young woman growing up with big dreams, while also having to come face to face with the harsh reality of adulthood.
+This shoot was titled 'Little Bird' and is an exploration of female angst and dissatisfaction with society's pressure on women.
+I was inspired by the movie 'Ladybird' and how the film explores the turbulence and discontent of a young woman growing up with big dreams, while also having to come face to face with the harsh reality of society and adulthood.

 The images below were taken during the cover shoot for FLUSSO Zine.
 This shoot was also directed, styled, and photographed by me.
 For the cover shoot I wanted to explore the nuances of contemporary masculinity and self expression, through fashion imagery and styling.
 I also wanted this shoot to portray a colour scheme for the publication itself, to develop a strong identity.
 I was inspired by various tones of grey, green and black.